-Multi-centre and Multi-site studies:
+Multi-centre and multi-site studies

-Please note: If a study is conducted at several (inter)national institutes/locations, and is primarily coordinated by a PI from FSW, the overall proposal must be submitted to the CEP for approval.
+If a study is conducted at several (inter)national institutes/locations, and is primarily coordinated by a PI from FSW, the overall proposal must be submitted to the CEP for approval.
 Moreover, data collection at the other institutes/locations can only start with additional approval and/or a declaration of local feasibility from the other participating institutes/locations.
+Note that additional GDPR assessments or data transfer agreements may be needed; please contact the privacy officers for more information.

-If a study is conducted at several (inter)national institutes/locations including FSW, and is coordinated by a PI from outside FSW, in addition to the approval of the overall study at the location where the PI is residing, the proposal should also be submitted to the CEP for approval to carry out the study locally at FSW.
-In this case the study, in combination with the externally obtained ethical approval, should be submitted to the CEP by the local Leiden contact person and a light assessment by the CEP will be sufficient (Declaration of local feasibility).
+If data is collected at several (inter)national institutes/locations including FSW, and this study is coordinated by a main PI from outside FSW, the overall study proposal should also be submitted to the CEP in addition to the relevant approvals from the accredited ethics committee of the location where the PI is residing.
+In this case, a light assessment by the CEP is carried out for a Declaration of Local Feasibility.